blukatdevelopment/UnchainedWorldsOld/gm_tools/adventures/WallsOfSanctuary/WallsOfSanctuary.md

 ################################################################################
 ```
 ## Gadget
-The king's chief advisor recruits the party to act as a covert special mission squad.
-Recently, a relic known as the Wheel of Holar was stolen en route to Sanctuary.
-Only the king's men knew of this mission, so this is a conspiracy.
-- Interrogate suspects, determine where the relic is
-- Retrieve the relic

 ### The Royal Palace
 Each member of the party receives a letter that reads as follows.